ROCm/AMDMIGraphX/docs/dev_intro.rst

 Handling Tensor Data
 ---------------------

-In the previous examples we have only been dealing with scalars, but the `shape <migraphx::shape>` class can describe multi-dimensional tensors.
+In the previous examples we have only been dealing with scalars, but the :cpp:any:`shape <migraphx::internal::shape>` class can describe multi-dimensional tensors.
 For example, we can compute a simple convolution::

     migraphx::program p;